 “These named positions have been created by people who care deeply for the future of the liberal arts and sciences at Illinois, and the appointees are dedicated to their disciplines, the college and university, their colleagues, and their students,” said Hu.
 “We’re grateful for them and their good work.”

-A full list of scholar appointments follows:
+A full list of scholar appointments selected this fall and winter follows:

 - Eleonora Stoppino, professor of French and Italian, has been named a John A. and Grace W. Nicholson Professorial Scholar.
 The position is intended to further the study of humanities, with special emphasis and preference given to the study of literature and the history of philosophy.